-Identifies the type of deadline.
-The type is defined by the installation and is one character: A through Z or 0 through 9.
-If the specified type is not defined, JES3 abnormally terminates the job.
+Identifies the deadline algorithm.
+The deadline algorithm is defined by the installation, controls how the job's priority is increased, and is one character: A through Z or 0 through 9.
+If the specified algorithm is not defined, JES3 abnormally terminates the job.